-RADIOLOGY / RESEARCH PAPER
+RADIOLOGY / CLINICAL RESEARCH

 Interplay between parathyroid hormone concentration and valvular and aortic calcifications